Databases - FAQsWhat is a Database?

 Use PrimoSearch and search for the name of the journal.
 It will give you the location (call number) of the journal, and the issues held.

-My browser won't connect to ProQuest, or won't let me download PDFs from ProQuest, because it says the connection is not secure.
+My browser won't connect to some databases, or won't let me download PDFs from ProQuest, because it says the connection is not secure.
 How can I fix this?

-This issue is caused by some changes to ProQuest that aren’t easy for our proxy server to deal with.
-While our IT department looks for a longer-term solution, the good news is: it’s easy to fix – you just need to add an exception.
-Follow the prompts on the screen e.g. click ‘Advanced’ or 'Proceed' until you have added ProQuest as an exception to your browser’s rules.
+A number of databases have recently undergone some changes that might result in a message telling you the site is not secure, or you might have difficulty downloading pdf documents.
+The good news is: in most cases, it takes just a few mouse clicks to add an exception and fix the problem.
+Follow the prompts on the screen e.g. click ‘Advanced’, 'Proceed' or 'Continue' until you have added the database as an exception to your browser’s rules.
 A few quick clicks and you'll be okay again.
 In Chrome, if PDF downloads are the problem, right-click the 'Download PDF' link and select 'Open link in a new window.'
 If you're still having trouble, send a screen shot to a librarian for help.

 How do I find articles from a specific journal title eg Education Digest?

-First find if the journal is available on the Library databases by using Journal Titles A-Z. If it is, you will be told which databases access that title.
+First find if the journal is available on the Library databases by using Journal Titles A-Z (link from the PrimoSearch page).
+If it is, you will be told which databases accesses that title.
 Click on the database and then select the year, volume etc or type in the name of the article or author in the search box.

 How is searching databases different from searching the Web?